Eigenstructure Analysis of Bloch Wave and Multislice Formulations for Dynamical Scattering in Transmission Electron Microscopy: Methods

-\paragraph{Transmission Matrix} Apart from the Bloch wave\BMnew{-derived} scattering matrix, the multislice method is frequently used to model the interaction between \BM{an incident} electron wave and \BM{the crystal potential}.
-Instead of directly deriving an analytical solution as in the Bloch wave approach, the transmission function can be constructed using multiple infinitely thin (sub-)specimens i.e. slices, separated by free space.
+Instead of directly deriving an analytical solution as is done with the Bloch wave approach, the transmission function can be constructed using multiple infinitely thin (sub-)specimens, i.e., slices, separated by free space.
+This is the approach we take using the multislice method.